 Beyond being the first step in hypnotizing others, self-hypnosis can also be used to enhance some core abilities that are very helpful when you’re a hypnotist.

 While it’s not absolutely necessary, hypnosis sessions tend to go a lot better when the hypnotist appears completely confident.
 So an important step in learning hypnosis is developing the ability to appear confident.
-If you’d like to know how to do that, you might enjoy my article on How to Use Self-Hypnosis to Exude Confidence.
+If you’d like to know how to do that, you might enjoy my article on How to Exude Confidence.

 2. Learn one way to induce hypnosis